 This species grows with a vertical columnar form, making it a good choice for small spaces.

-Fill in the details below and we will let you know when Prunus litigiosa flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Prunus litigiosa flowering cherry tree are back in stock.

 Illustrative example of a pot-grown tree of this variety as supplied.